dilipgowdaan/vaidya-mithra/README.md

 # 📄 License

-Developed and maintained by the Vaidya Mithra Team.
+Developed and maintained by the Vaidya Mithra Team(Contacts available above).

 This project is intended for academic and educational purposes only.
 All rights reserved © 2025 Vaidya Mithra Team.